ctrlplusb/easy-peasy/README.md

 ## Core Concepts

-The below will introduce you step by step to the core concepts of Easy Peasy.
-At first we will interact with the store directly (remember we output a standard Redux store).
-In the following section we shall then integrate Easy Peasy into a React application.
+The below will introduce you to the core concepts of Easy Peasy.
+At first we will interact with the store directly (we output a standard Redux store).
+In the following section we shall then cover how to use [Easy Peasy within a React application](#usage-with-react).

 ### Setting up your store

 Firstly you need to define your model.
 This represents the structure of your Redux store along with the default values.
 It can be as deep and complex as you like.
+Feel free to split your model across many files, importing and composing them as you like.

 ```javascript
 const model = {